 Sometimes when you narrow down your passion–what you might want to go after in a big way, resistance will suddenly appear, and this is usually a sign you are on the right track

 Best-selling author, Steven Pressfield, says:

 “…the more fear we feel about a specific enterprise, the more certain we can be that that enterprise is important to us and to the growth of our soul.
 That’s why we feel so much resistance.
 If it meant nothing to us, there’d be no resistance.”

 Resistance is the flashlight shining on what you are being called to do.

-In the practice of emotional freedom techniques resistance is referred to as “tail-enders” the “Yes, buts” that show up when you begin to explore something your subconscious is holding on to.
+In the practice of emotional freedom techniques, “resistance” is referred to as “tail-enders.”
+They are the “Yes, buts” that show up when you begin to explore something your subconscious is pushing you to try.